keylime/keylime/docs/user_guide/runtime_ima.rst

-Keylime supports the verification of IMA file signatures, which also helps to detect modifications on immutable files and can be used to complement or even replace the allowlist of hashes if all relevant executables and libraries are signed.
+Keylime supports the verification of IMA file signatures, which also helps to detect modifications on immutable files and can be used to complement or even replace the allowlist of hashes in the runtime policy if all relevant executables and libraries are signed.
 However, the set up of a system that has *all* files signed is beyond the scope of this documentation.

 In the following we will show how files can be signed and how a system with signed files must be registered.
 We assume that the system has already been